Coming to America: Dell Mini 3 Smartphone

 Techies and gadget lovers must feel like their heads are going to explode this week — and the Consumer Electronics Show hasn’t even started yet!
 This week Google has shaken up the smartphone market big time with the release of Nexus One.
 The new gadget, which Google is calling a “superphone” is offered at a $350 discount if you get a T-Mobile contract.

 It appears AT&T is responding with a resounding “Oh no you di-in’t!”
 Of course after the release of the Droid, only available with Verizon, and Google’s deal with T-Mobile, I expected AT&T to answer, and here’s what it’s saying: “Dell Mini 3.”
-No word on the price of this baby yet, so don’t fill out you pay day loan application just yet.
+No word on the price of this baby yet, so don’t fill out you pay day loa form just yet.